What does this mean and how advanced is it to fix the problem? Which part should I replace and in what order should I start looking for the problem?

 To Read the Trouble code memory: FOXWELL NT301 Scan Tool.
 For basic settings and adaptions, you may need a more advanced OBD2 code reader

 Find Air/vacuum leaks: STINGER Brand EVAP Smoke Machine Leak Tester

-If you have any other questions about the P0507 code, comment down below and I will answer you as fast as possible.
-If you have any other car questions you are welcome to ask us at our homepage.
+If you have further questions about the P0507 code, please comment below and I will answer you as soon as possible.
+If you have further questions about cars, you are welcome to ask them on our homepage.